jgeller112/cogsci_researchmethod/content/post/07-Week/index.markdown

 ---
-title: 'Week 7 - EEG'
+title: '07-Week'
 subtitle: 'EEG'
-summary: This week we discuss EEG and had a guest lecture by McCall Sarrett from Villanova.
+summary: This week we discussed EEG and had a guest lecture by McCall Sarrett from Villanova.
 date: "2018-04-16T00:00:00Z"
 featured: false
 draft: false